theimowski/master-thesis/docs/section-research.md

 Based on the above definition, HTML DSL available in Suave could be categorized as a set of functions focused on building HTML markup.
 HTML markup can be a valid XML markup, under the condition that all element tags are closed.
-In fact, the HTML DSL in Suave relies on creating XML tree and formatting it to plain text.
+Indeed the HTML DSL in Suave relies on creating XML tree and formatting it to plain text.

-XML tree rules are simple (set of XML node types has been reduced to the most common):

-* Element node can have 0 or more children
-* Attribute node contains key and value but cannot have children
-* Text node contains only value and cannot have children

 Below follows a code snippet that shows how a basic HTML page for Music Store has been defined: